kisikmisik/Study---snake/README.md

-This is my version of classic snake game.
+This is my version of classic game The snake.

 Version 1.1:
 1) the snake now in color